-The GuardOne trial will enroll patients from around the world.
+The Guard1 trial will enroll patients from around the world.

 How to Participate

-Call your local number if you have patients with Gaucher disease type 1, or at-risk patient family members, who may be interested and eligible for this clinical trial.
+Call 1-877-330-5214 if you have patients with Gaucher disease Type 1, or at-risk patient family members, who may be interested and eligible for this clinical trial.

 Complete this form to have someone contact you.

-Complete this interest form or call your local number to speak with someone who can help you determine if you or a family member meet the eligibility requirements and for trial locations.
+Complete this interest form or call 1-877-330-5214 to speak with someone who can help you determine if you or a family member meet the eligibility requirements and for trial locations.

 Talk to your doctor or a stem cell transplant specialist about the potential risks and benefits of participating in an investigational gene therapy trial.

-AVR-RD-02 is an investigational gene therapy being developed for patients with GD1.
+AVR-RD-02 is an investigational gene therapy being developed for patients with Gaucher disease Type 1.
 AVR-RD-02 is being investigated in clinical trials and has not yet been approved by the U.S. Food and Drug Administration (FDA) or any other regulatory agency, and its safety and efficacy have not yet been established.